Looking for tips on the best way to clean your glasses or lenses? Check out our tips below to learn how to better care for your readers.

 1. Rinse your glasses with tap water.
 If your glasses are covered in dirt or dust, say from working out in the yard, it’s best to rinse them off with water before you clean them.

 3. Use the right cloth.
 It’s also important to use the right type of cloth to clean your glasses.
 Some textiles, like a tissue, wool, or certain synthetic fabrics, can scratch the lenses or leave behind unwanted fibers.
 A microfiber cloth works best to remove oily smudges because of the soft material and tight weave of the fabric.
-(To purchase a microfiber cleaning cloth, click here).
+(We offer microfiber cleaning clothes for convenience).

 4. Hold the glasses correctly.
 Hold the end piece of your glasses (where the temple and lens meet), without touching the lens.